-I am currently the pre-k teacher in the School of Early Learning and the kindergarten teacher in the Beth Am religious school.
-I have been teaching for 17 years now, ever since I graduated from the University of Delaware with my bachelor’s degree in education.
+I am currently the pre-k/k teacher in the School of Early Learning and the kindergarten teacher in the Beth Am religious school.
+I have been teaching for 21 years now, ever since I graduated from the University of Delaware with my bachelor’s degree in education.
 I first came to Temple Beth Torah as a teaching assistant with the 4-year-old class and the very next year I began teaching pre-k/K in my own classroom.
 I absolutely love teaching because the children can always put a great big smile on my face.
-On a personal note, I am lucky enough to be the mommy to a fabulous 9-year-old who just started 4th grade in the Upper Moreland school district and a 6-year-old who is currently in 1st grade.
+On a personal note, I am lucky enough to be the mommy to a fabulous 13-year-old who just started 8th grade in the Upper Moreland school district and a 10-year-old who is currently in 5th grade.

-I am thrilled to be leading our Caterpillars through the 2019 – 2020 school year!
-Born and raised in Jenkintown, I have called Glenside my home for the last 9 years.
+Born and raised in Jenkintown, I have called Glenside my home for the last 14 years.
 I completed my B.S. in psychology with a double minor in sociology and theatre arts from the University of Pittsburgh in 2007.
 In 2013, I completed a M.A. in counseling psychology with a certificate in child and family therapy from Arcadia University.
 When I’m not teaching I love spending time with my family and friends, working in my gardens, baking, birdwatching and participating in community theatre productions.

 My name is Dena Rosenblatt.
 I am a graduate of Penn State University and I am certified in early childhood and elementary education.
-I have been teaching for 29 years; 20 of those years have been spent with Sherrie either at Temple Beth Torah or here at Temple Beth Am.
-During the past 18 summers, I have been a senior counselor to 5 & 6 year old boys and girls at Camp America Day Camp.
-I have been married for 27 years and have 2 amazing children: Melissa and Brett.
-I am also involved with the Special Olympics and a special program at the synagogue that I belong to called “Celebrations”, a special Shabbat program that allows families of children with disabilities to attend a Shabbat service/hands on program once a month.
-These two volunteer activities make me very happy.
+I have been teaching for 34 years; 24 of those years have been spent with Sherrie either at Temple Beth Torah or here at Temple Beth Am.
+During the past 23 summers, I have been a senior counselor to 5 & 6 year old boys and girls at Camp America Day Camp.
+I have been married for 31 years and have 2 amazing children: Melissa and Brett.
+These two volunteer activities that I am involved with, makes me very happy.
 I am also an animal lover.
 I have 3 cats that were all rescued from shelters.
 Teaching has made a huge impact on my life and I hope that I have done the same for my students.
 I feel blessed to do what I love most and that is to be able to work with children and make a difference in their young lives.